faanross/faanross.github.io/content/course01/01_settingup.md

 8. Under `Memory` (see left hand column) I suggest at least 4096 MB, if possible given your available resources then increase it to 8192 MB.
 9. Under `Processors` I suggest at least 2, if possible given your available resources then increase it to 4.
 10. Under `New CD/DVD (SATA)` change Connection from Use Physical Drive to `Use ISO image file`.
 Click `Browse…` and select the location of your Windows 10 iso file.
-11. Once done click `OK` on the bottom to exit out of the Hardware options dialog box.
+11. Once done click `Close` on the bottom to exit out of the Hardware options dialog box.
+12. Select `Finish`.

 You should now see your VM in your Library (left hand column), select it and then click on `Power on this virtual machine`.
 If you don't see a Library column on the left simply hit `F9` which toggles its visibility.